Child care and family services support

-RMIT City Campus Children’s Centre on Franklin St in the City and Numdaji Kwei at Bundoora West both provide care for children of students and staff at RMIT and the wider community.
+RMIT City Campus Children’s Centre on Lygon St in the City and Numdaji Kwei at Bundoora West both provide care for children of students and staff at RMIT and the wider community.

 Students and staff have access to both of the University’s Children’s Centres.
 The service is well used and, at times, waiting lists apply.
 Priority is given according to Commonwealth guidelines (single parents, children in Aboriginal and Torres Strait Islander families, children in families which include a disabled person, children in lower income and those with non English speaking backgrounds).
 It is important to apply to the centre as soon as you know that you would like to access their services.

 New candidates should make contact with the centre as soon as they have accepted their offer for enrolment rather than wait until their arrival at RMIT.